kunaltyagi/sse-erlang/README.md

 # sse-erlang
 Server Side Encryption (SSE) implementation in Erlang

+Not maintained any longer.
+Code merged with Leofs

 ## Using ssec_base
 ### Stage 1
 Assuming ```Key``` is provided by the user